coreos/zincati/docs/usage/metrics.md

 Zincati tracks and exposes some of its internal metrics, in order to ease monitoring tasks across a large fleet of nodes.

-Metrics are collected and exported according to [Prometheus] [textual format](prom-text), over a local endpoint.
+Metrics are collected and exported according to [Prometheus] [textual format][prom-text], over a local endpoint.

 [Prometheus]: https://prometheus.io/
 [prom-text]: https://prometheus.io/docs/instrumenting/exposition_formats/